 How To Choose The Best Random Orbital Sander

-Rapid material removal resulting in a smooth and even finish is the primary requirement when selecting the best random orbital sander.
+Rapid material removal with a smooth and even finish is the primary requirement when choosing the best random orbital sander.
 Other factors include power, weight, durability, speed control, noise and comfort of use.

 As with all power tools, spending big can afford you some amazing kit.
 However, that doesn’t necessarily get you the right tool for the job.
 The good news is that we’ve identified excellent budget options for occasional DIY right through to professional power sanders for larger tasks and trade.